 There are many different types of oils that are good for your skin and can be used as natural skin care instead of store-bought products.

-Making the switch to some of these oils may save you money but most importantly will help you drastically reduce your exposure to toxins.
+Making the switch to some of these oils may save you money but most importantly will help you drastically reduce your exposure to toxins and help your skin resist wrinkles.

 These oils aren’t the same as essential oils but can be used as a carrier oil for your essential oils.